Changing License from GPLv3 to Apache 2.0: TerminusDB

 We don’t think it should be our job to provide corporations with free labor.

 We do think that the software community should be able to access and use TerminusDB.

 In 1974 software became copyrightable in the USA.
 It subsequently became obvious that researchers were giving out software for free, but businesses were not giving back.
 GNU/GPL came along to provide a new framework for that interface – the software would be free as in freedom (libre).
 Everybody would be free to modify and distribute, but proprietary additions would not be allowed.

 The problem of businesses not giving back remains today.

 GPL and copyleft provisions work well when they dominate open-source, but their waning popularity increases the ability for ISVs and corporates to go for more open licensing and for legal teams to write anti-GPL provisions into internal rules.
 Only significant developer push back can change that reality (and why push back when there are so many OSS options with permissive licenses).

 Our graph database brothers and sisters in Neo4j moved from the AGPL to ‘AGPL with a commons clause’ to GPLv3 to making some of the code proprietary.
 Getting the right license for an OSS project that also allows for some commercialization is far from straightforward.
-(As Neo certainly know – check out this current court case about the formerly GPL enterprise code).
+(As Neo certainly knows – check out this court case about the formerly GPL enterprise code).

 3. Our community

 We did get some negative feedback about GPLv3 prior to launch.
 Some people working in corporates weren’t comfortable and thought that it would prevent them from using TerminusDB.
 Our response was – we didn’t develop for them.
 And that remains the case; however, the GPL skeptical environment is pervasive.
 There is a person who tweets TerminusDB after every release asking when the Apache 2.0 version will land – I always ask him why he thinks he needs an Apache 2.0 version and he doesn’t really know… though he has a vague feeling that the application he builds on top will be less valuable.